Enhanced Collisional Losses from a Magnetic Mirror Using the Lenard-Bernstein Collision Operator: Discussion

-We note a subtlety in the problem setup here.
-It is usually stated that there is a source of particles and energy at low energy to balance the sink at high energy.
+We note a subtlety in the problem setup as defined by Pastukhov, Najmabadi, and others.
+It is usually stated that there is a low-energy source of particles to balance the sink at high energy.
 Standard electron-electron collision operators are energy conserving, and the electron-ion collision operator has been approximated by pitch angle scattering, which also conserves energy, so one may wonder where the energy injection comes from.
 It should be noted that it is not sufficient to add a source to the kinetic equation of the form $S(v) = S_0 \delta(v-v_I) / (4 \pi v^2)$ (where $S_0$ is the source rate in units of particles per second per unit volume), because no choice of the injection velocity $v_I$ can provide enough power for steady state unless $v _I$ is quite large, violating the assumption that the source is at low energy.
 This is because the source energy per injected particle, $(1/2) m v_I^2$, must be the same in steady state as the average energy per particle lost, which from \eqref{eqn: average loss energy asymptotic} is $E_{\rm loss} \sim z_s e \phi \gg T_e$.

 The resolution to this issue is as follows: in a real mirror machine, the heating of electrons comes from collisions with beam and bulk ions (typically much hotter than the electrons) or RF heating.
 Collisions and quasilinear RF heating can be roughly modeled here by slightly increasing the velocity diffusion coefficient in the collision operator, i.e. slightly increasing the factor of $v_{{\rm th},s}^2$ that appears in the Dougherty-Lenard-Bernstein collision operator (\eqref{eqn:LBO}) above the actual thermal velocity squared $\langle v^2 \rangle / 3$ one would find from distribution function.
 Because the mirror confinement time $\tau_c$ is much longer than the collision time in the asymptotic regime we are studying, roughly by a factor of $\sim \exp(a^2) \sim \exp(z_s e \phi / T_e) \gg 1$ (neglecting factors of $a$ or $a^2$ depending on the choice of collision operator), the velocity diffusion coefficient only needs to be increased slightly (the relative change scales as $\exp(- z_s e \phi / T_e) \ll 1$).
 In numerical codes, this is sometimes implemented via a hidden assumption by not literally using an energy-conserving electron-electron collision operator and instead fixing the value of $v_{{\rm th},s}^2$ in the diffusion coefficient as an input parameter.
 One would find that the actual $\langle v^2 \rangle / 3$ from the distribution function is slightly less than the input parameter.
 Some calculations do the same thing by normalizing the velocity variable to a fixed parameter, which will turn out to be slightly higher than the actual thermal velocity.
 Nevertheless again, this is a tiny correction in the asymptotic limit.